 The Mac question mark folder issue could be caused by many factors.
 All these factors can be categorized into software-related and hardware-related.
 In this guide, we will discuss all the factors and provide comprehensive software and hardware solutions to solve the folder with question mark mac not startup problems.

-When you switch on a Mac, instead of displaying the Apple logo, the screen shows a mac flashing folder question mark in the centre.
+When you switch on a Mac, instead of displaying the Apple logo, your Mac screen shows a mac flashing folder question mark in the centre.
 If you have a pre-2015 Apple computer, you may hear the chime before you see the question mark folder on mac.
 The Mac folder question mark issues could occur across the Apple Mac computer products including MacBook, MacBook Pro, MacBook Air, iMac, Mac Mini and Mac Pro as they are all working on the same operating system – macOS.
 The photo below shows the MacBook folder with question mark on a 13" MacBook Air 2020.

 The mac question mark folder is a sign that your Mac cannot locate its system boot folder.
 Therefore your Mac cannot load the macOS from the hard drive to the memory in order to start up the macOS.
 In plain English, the mac question mark folder means:

 * Your startup hard disk or logic board is faulty – hardware related issues or

 * The startup disk doesn't contain a WORKING copy of macOS – software related issues.